Who We Are

 Muskoka Arts & Crafts is one of the oldest and most well established arts organizations in Ontario, having grown since its inception in 1963 to include a diverse membership of professional full-time artists, part-time artists, hobbyists, amateurs, patrons and art enthusiasts that creates an dynamic environment where everyone can learn from each other.

-Muskoka Arts & Crafts is a not-for-profit artist community growing and promoting visual arts & craft awareness across Muskoka community through MAC’s annual events and exhibitions.
+Muskoka Arts & Crafts is a not-for-profit artist community growing and promoting visual arts & craft awareness across Muskoka community through MAC’s annual events, partnerships, social media and exhibitions.

 We deliver on our Mission and achieve our Vision by:

 - MAC Brand Awareness & Audience Growth